c3lang/c3-web/src/content/blogs/c3_0_7_7_vector_abi_riscv_improvements.md

 ## Typedef with alignment

 A new feature for `typedef` is to allow creating a type with a specific alignment without wrapping it in a struct.
 We may, for example, create an integer that is 16 bit aligned using `typedef Int2 = int @align(2);`.
-This is an alternative way safely work with references to under-aligned members in packed structs.
+This is an alternative way to safely work with references to under-aligned members in packed structs.

 ```c3
 // Pre 0.7.7